 I always thought there was something unusually calming about the opening few bars of the title song on Dave Evans’ debut record The Worlds In Between, a record I became aware of many years after its initial release back in the early 1970s.
 Once I was aware of this musician, largely through seeing regular mentions of his name in fRoots magazine and The Southern Rag before it, I began to build up a picture of this sad-eyed singer/songwriter and guitar player, who I immediately likened stylistically to the young Steve Tilston, back in his An Acoustic Confusion days, both records coincidentally having been released on the lamented Gloucestershire-based Village Thing label, founded by Ian A Anderson.
 The fact that the two musicians worked closely together all those years ago didn’t really come as any surprise, having heard the two records, in fact listening to An Acoustic Confusion and The Worlds In Between back to back would probably have listeners guessing which one belongs to which.
 The two records were actually the label’s fourth and fifth releases respectively.
 Dave tired of performing live quite early in his career, giving up the road for other artistic pursuits such as ceramics and also became a gifted instrument maker.
 Dave Evans passed away in hospital in Brussels in the early hours of 4 April 2021.

-The World’s In Between is included on this week’s edition of the Vaults radio show.
+The World’s In Between is included on this week’s edition of the Northern Sky Vaults Radio Show.

 50 Moments.
 In this series of fifty on-stage, off-stage, backstage and out in the field group photographs taken over the last fifteen years, we reminisce about the good days.
 (Click on the image, which features Robert Wyatt flanked by the Unthank sisters, Rachel and Becky.)

 Pamela Wyn Shannon at the Wheelhouse, Wombwell in 2010

 Wizz Jones at the Rock, Maltby in 2010